Is Virtual Reality Changing the Way Students Learn?January 2, 2019

 Despite the arguments against VR in education, some schools have already implemented various forms of VR in the classroom.
 Below are some of the ways virtual reality is being used by schools around the world.

 VR language allows users to fully immerse themselves in a new language by providing an environment which allows students to practice their listening and speaking skills.
 This is a fun and practical way of learning a new language, rather than traditional classroom methods.

-The app Unimersiv, which can be used together with the Oculus Rift headset, allows learners to connect with people from around the world and practise their foreign language skills.
+The app Unimersiv, which can be used together with the Oculus Rift headset, allows learners to connect with people from around the world and practice their foreign language skills.
 There is also the option to play games and interact with other students in a virtual world.